By Globalization Partners

 Spanish law does allow for a two-month probationary period for most new employees and a six-month probationary period for qualified technicians.
 During these probationary periods, the company can terminate an employee if the relationship is not working out.

 For an indefinite contract without a probationary period, certain rules limit the way companies may terminate their employees.
 A company may generally terminate a contract under these circumstances:

-- The company has grounds for a disciplinary dismissal
+- The company has grounds for a disciplinary dismissal, if justified

 2. Payroll and taxes